Detailed guide about all the various scale's type

 All diverging type support additional options:

-(default to false), whether the scale should be symetric around the pivot
+pivot (default to 0)symmetric (default to false), whether the scale should be symetric around the pivot

 Play with the option in the playground to check how these options work.